vemonet/setup-spark/CONTRIBUTING.md

 3. Commit and push the generated `index.js` file with the rest of the modified files

-### Testing
+## ☑️ Test

-We use the `test-setup-spark.yml` GitHub Actions workflow in `.github/workflows` to test setting up Spark versions
+We use the `test.yml` GitHub Actions workflow in `.github/workflows` to test setting up Spark versions.
 If you are making a substantive change try to link to a successful run that utilizes the changes you are working on.

-You can use [`act`](https://github.com/nektos/act) to test running the action locally:
+Install [`act`](https://github.com/nektos/act) to test running the action locally:

 ```bash
 act -j test-setup-spark